It’s official: Don Baldocchi Day was June 14, 2017.

 SFBG is operated through a partnership between the nonprofit San Francisco Botanical Garden Society and the City and County of San Francisco Recreation and Park Department.

-Every year, San Francisco plant enthusiasts, members, residents, and leaders gather at the annual Garden Feast event held at the San Francisco Botanical Garden to celebrate the spectacular beauty and diversity of plants, nature, and their fundamental connection to our well being and to the future of the planet.
+Held at the San Francisco Botanical Garden, this annual event celebrates the spectacular beauty and diversity of plants, nature, and their fundamental connection to our well-being and the planet’s future.

 Garden Feast is dedicated to the children of the San Francisco community and supports free, hands-on programming in the Garden’s 55-acre outdoor classroom.
 These programs engage and inspire children to learn about nature in nature right in the heart of the city of San Francisco.